RaquelRRios/RaquelRRios/README.md

 About me:

-🎓 BSc. in International Relations from UFABC
+🎓 BSc. in International Relations from UFABC <br>
-🎓 BSc. in Science and Humanities from UFABC
+🎓 BSc. in Science and Humanities from UFABC <br>
-🎓 BSc. in Information System from UNIFACS
+🎓 BSc. in Information System from UNIFACS <br>
-⚡ Full Stack Web Developer from Cubos Academy
+⚡ Full Stack Web Developer from Cubos Academy <br>
 🚩 Addicted to jumping rope!

 Currently Learning: